You’ve never been to counselling before…

 You certainly could, but what if you’ve never mentioned any of it before?
 What if it’s about them, or may impact them in some way?
 You may wish to keep such a personal part of your life private, and you may not wish to burden them either.
 Also, their responses to your issue, however well-intentioned, will be conditioned by their previous knowledge of you.
 Therapy can give you a fresh perspective.

 When you come to see me, you are paying for my uninterrupted time and my work with you during the session.
 I am focused on you completely, without preconceptions.
 And of course, you can expect confidentiality.
-It is part of the ethical code of the BACP, my professional organisation, that (serious threat of harm aside, and when in supervision) therapists must keep what their clients tell them private.
+It is part of the ethical code of the NCS, my professional organisation, that (serious threat of harm aside, and when in supervision) therapists must keep what their clients tell them private.

 Do I have to lie on a couch?